(Updated April 4, 2025)

 La Russa was true to that principle throughout his Cardinals career.

 An example of how La Russa applied Richards’ teachings is how he handled an incident in Game 2 of the 2006 World Series.
 Tigers pitcher Kenny Rogers appeared to be caught doctoring the baseball.
-La Russa didn’t challenge Rogers or the umpires.
-Critics claimed La Russa didn’t act because he was protecting his friend, Tigers manager Jim Leyland.
+La Russa told the umpires about the foreign substance on the ball but didn’t ask them to inspect Rogers.
+Critics claimed La Russa was protecting his friend, Tigers manager Jim Leyland.
 Instead, it was La Russa following a principle he learned from Richards, and later manager Sparky Anderson.

 In the book “Tony La Russa: Man on a Mission,” author Rob Rains explained, “It was Anderson and Paul Richards who taught him the difference between having a strategy and a philosophy, and those thoughts filled his head as he watched Rogers pitch.”

-“I was thinking, I had the luxury and good fortune of teachers who taught me the difference between philosophy and strategy.
+La Russa explained, “I had the luxury and good fortune of teachers who taught me the difference between philosophy and strategy.
 In that situation, I might have strategized, ‘Hey, I can get this guy thrown out of the game.’

 “Strategies have their place, but they don’t replace philosophy, because philosophy is what you represent, and what you want your team to represent … We want to win within our philosophy.
 Part of that philosophy is abhorring BS baseball.
 I don’t like it … I believe in the beauty of the competition.
 Let’s play the game.
 We get ready, they get ready.
 You play as hard as you can, and there’s a winner and a loser.